thebkv/bkv/isaiah09.md

 The light shines upon the people who are already walking in the darkness.

-This gives us the first movement of the chapter:

-**the darkened territory becomes illuminated territory.**
+The darkened territory becomes illuminated territory.

 ---